orenbenkiki/flameview/README.md

   this a sibling rather than a parent of the tooltip makes it easier to apply CSS rules only to it.

-* `.group_hover`: Class applied to each other cell that has the same name as the one under the mouse.
-The cell directly under the mouse uses the `:hover` selector as usual.
-Currently both turn the cell(s) background color to `white`, which makes them stand out of the rest of the colored cells.
+* `.group_hover`: Class applied to each cell that has the same name as the one under the mouse.
+Currently this turns the cell(s) background color to `ivory`, which makes them stand out of the rest of the colored cells.

 * `.selected`: Class for the currently selected cell(s).
 Currently this just makes the label font **bold**.
 This might be too subtle an effect.